 - Try not to go to the toilet

 - Do not clear up anything from the area of the incident

 Don’t worry if you have already done some of these things.
 It’s possible there’s still forensic evidence to collect.

 You can also choose to do nothing now.
 If you feel that it would be useful to take time and to think about the options open to you then that is a perfectly valid decision.

 Everyone responds differently to a traumatic event.
 Whatever you feel is a completely valid response to what has happened.
 Whatever you do or don’t feel now or in the future, talking to a Rape Crisis Centre can help.

-The Survivors’ Network Helpline is open on Wednesdays between 7pm and 9pm on 01273 720110.
+The Survivors’ Network Helpline runs every week on 01273 720110 for survivors of all genders aged 14+ – you can find dates and times here.
 You can also contact us for counselling, or for support through the criminal justice system.
-To find out more information and to self-refer, call us on 01273203380.
+To find out more information and to self-refer, call us on 01273203380 or read more here.